kadowning1/todoList/psuedocode.md

 - helperFunctions
     - Add Item
         - push item into allItems array
+        - create item and smart obj
+            - key
+            - text
+            - completed
     - Checked Off
         - Line through item
+            - if completed
+            - then check off
+         - look at corresponding key
     - Delete item
         - Remove item completely from allItems array
         - onClick to trash button
+        - look at corresponding key
     - All
         - return all Items
         - this.filterBy = All